 Designed with careers in mind

 The School of Environmental Sciences places a strong emphasis on applied work, where knowledge and skills are focused on tackling current issues and agendas across our society.
-You will graduate with skills, knowledge and, crucially, experience to excel in many aspects of how Earth systems operate, and the impact that human activity is having on these natural systems.
+You will graduate with the skills and experience to excel in your future career, with an understanding of how Earth systems operate, and how they are being impacted by human activity.

 - Earth Science: Geology and Geophysics

 - Ocean Science

 - Ecology and Marine Biology

 - Planning (Civic Design)

 A number of the School’s degree programmes involve laboratory and field work.
 The field work is carried out in various locations, ranging from inner city to coastal and mountainous environments.
 We consider applications from prospective disabled students on the same basis as all other students, and reasonable adjustments will be considered to address barriers to access.